Aetopia/Stonecutter/README.md

 }
 ```

-- Check if DirectX 12 is being used by querying its interface.
+- Check if DirectX 12 is being used by querying for `ID3D12CommandQueue`.

-- If DirectX is being used then return `DXGI_ERROR_INVALID_CALL`.
+- If DirectX 12 is being used then return `DXGI_ERROR_INVALID_CALL`.

     - From the [documentation](https://learn.microsoft.com/en-us/windows/win32/direct3ddxgi/dxgi-error):